-This is a python interface to the Ai-Thinker Ra-02 Modules LoRa long range, low power transceiver family.
-This module uses SX1278 IC and works on a 433MHz frequency.
+(LoRa communication 868MHz VERSION) This is a python interface to the Semtech SX1276/7/8/9 long range, low power transceiver family.

 This fork - pyLoRa

-This fork is an adaptation of the original mayeranalytic configured to work with Ai-Thinker Ra-02 Modules This module uses SX1278 IC and works on a 433MHz frequency.
-The examples in this library LORA_SERVER and LORA_CLIENT can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> rpsreal/LoRa_Ra-02_Arduino.
+This fork is an adaptation and an improved version of the original mayeranalytic work (mayeranalytics/pySX127x) pyLoRa can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> rpsreal/LoRa_Ra-02_Arduino.

 Update 05/2018 - Added encrypted versions For security reasons it is advisable to use the encrypted versions that use Advanced Encryption Standard (AES).
 You can also use them to communicate with the Arduino.